 The Heinrich-Böll-Stiftung - Palestine & Jordan (hbs) offers 3 month internships and welcomes applications from interested students and young researchers who have a special interest in the region with a focus on Palestine and Jordan and hbs’ program areas (Democracy & Human Rights, Environmental Justice and Policy Analysis).
 The internship program is intended to provide an opportunity for students and young researchers to get hands-on practical experience in the fields of international development & political work.
 Interns will learn about hbs’ activities, gain practical work and research experience.
 At the same time, interns are expected to contribute to hbs’ activities with their knowledge, ideas and creativity.

 IMPORTANT NOTE: Palestine is an interesting place to experience, yet can be challenging at times.
 We strongly encourage applicants to familiarize themselves with the challenges of an extended stay in such an environment prior to submitting an application.
-Applicants should highlight any previous experience in living in similarly challenging conditions.
+Applicants should highlight any previous similar living experiences.

 Who would be the best candidate for an internship with the Heinrich-Böll-Stiftung?